BivinSadler/Time-Series-for-Data-Science/Errata/ReadMe.md

 plotts.wge(tx.unemp.sm12)
 ```

+Page 65: exp.smooth.wge() is now expsmooth.wge() throughout.
+The name had to change due to an R issue with inheriting from S3 exp function.

 Page 66  Note:  The third line is added to produce the plot in the text and exp.smooth.wge changed to expsmooth.wge (inheritance issue)
 ```r
 data(dfw.yr)